vide13/ES2Final/docs/Matrix de Rastreabilidade.md

 ## 2.8 Requests whit no token

-The follwing tests in chapter 2.8 were executed whitout a login token
+The following tests in chapter 2.8 were executed without a login token.

 |            Name            |               Input               | Status |       Expected        |        Actual         |
 | :------------------------: | :-------------------------------: | :----: | :-------------------: | :-------------------: |